ChrisRBateman/OGLESPhysicsDemo/README.md

 OGLESPhysicsDemo
 ================

-OpenGL ES 2.0 2D Physics Demo
+#### OpenGL ES 2.0 2D Physics Demo

 This is an Android demo I wrote using <a href="http://google.github.io/liquidfun/">LiquidFun</a> via SWIG bindings.
 LiquidFun is a 2D rigid-body and fluid simulation C++ library for games based upon Box2D.
-I wrote the demo in <b>Java</b> using Android Studio 2.2.3 and tested it on Android 2.3.3 and 5.1.1 devices.
+I wrote the demo in <b>Java</b> using Android Studio 3 and tested it on Android 4.4.4, 5.1.1 and 7.0 devices.

 It uses OpenGL ES 2.0 to render all graphics and this <a href="http://nullcandy.com/2d-metaballs-in-xna/">metaballs technique</a>
 to render water.
-On older platforms (below Android 4.1) it renders bubbles instead of water.

 The demo uses libliquidfun.so and libliquidfun_jni.so libraries built for arm processors.
 See <a href="http://google.github.io/liquidfun/SWIG/html/index.html">Java and SWIG</a> for building libs for other hardware.